rlau4/TravelCompanion/README.md

 # Project1
-A Travel Companion that uses Google Maps and Wikipedia to display information on a location.
+A regional information app that uses Google Maps and Wikipedia to display information on a location.

-Just type in the location and hit enter.
+Just type in the location and hit enter!